ZhiHanZ/indexedxyz-docs/docs/examples/databend.md

 Currently all files stored in indexed.xyz in under [cloudflare R2](https://www.cloudflare.com/products/r2/), and we are using prefix `9d` for the demo.

+We would use databend [worksheet](https://docs.databend.com/using-databend-cloud/worksheet) to run all queries with the XSmall instance.

-At First, we need to add indexed.xyz R2 as a databend [stage](https://databend.rs/doc/sql-commands/ddl/stage/).
+At First, we need to add indexed.xyz R2 as a databend [stage](https://docs.databend.com/sql/sql-commands/ddl/stage/).
 ```sql
 CREATE STAGE r2_stage
 URL = 's3://indexed-xyz/ethereum/decoded/logs/v1.2.0/partition_key=9d/'